ncatlab/nlab-content/pages/5/8/5/0/585/content.md

 ## Extension to $\infty$-categories

-Using some theory of terminal coalgebras, Tom Leinster and Eugenia Cheng described a viable notion of Trimble $\infty$-category.
+Using some theory of terminal coalgebras, Leinster and Cheng described a viable notion of Trimble $\infty$-category.

 To get some idea of what is involved, consider the basic shape of the fundamental $n$-groupoid $\Pi_n(X)$ as a globular set: in dimensions $j \lt n$, the $j$-cells are just continuous maps $D^j \to X$.
 The dimension $j = n$ is exceptional: one "truncates", _abus de langage_, a putative $\infty$-groupoid $\Pi_\omega(X)$ to a fundamental $n$-groupoid $\Pi_n(X)$ by forcing all $j$-cells in dimensions $j \gt n$ to be identity cells, that is by taking the quotient of the set of $n$-cells $D^n \to X$ with respect to homotopy-equivalence rel boundary $\partial D^n$.
 (Thus it isn't literal truncation or amputation -- one also "closes the open wounds" by passing to a homotopical quotient!)
 Thinking of homotopy-equivalence classes in terms of applying a path-components functor $\Pi_0$ to a suitable function space, one sees after some reflection that this globular "truncation", which is a sort of enforcement of coherence at the level of top-dimensional cells, is really the result of beginning the iterative enrichment with the path-components functor